The Board of Directors: Reflecting the diversity of our operations

 The President and CEO attends committee meetings as a guest.

-- Planning and development of digital and operational technologies in response to industry trends;
+- Planning and development of digital and operational technologies in keeping to industry trends

-- Cybersecurity and protection of personal information, as well as the effectiveness of the continuity plan;
+- Cybersecurity and protection of personal information, as well as the effectiveness of the business continuity plan

-- The financial commitments to ensure the development and implementation of information technology infrastructures and systems;
+- The financial commitments required to ensure the development and implementation of information technology infrastructures and systems

-- Oversee business risks resulting from its responsibilities and coordinate their integration into the consolidated portfolio of business risks with the Audit Committee.
+- Oversee business risks related to its responsibilities and coordinate their integration into the consolidated portfolio of business risks with the Audit Committee

-- Review the relevance of its mandate and assess its effectiveness and performance, as often as deemed useful, in collaboration with the Governance and Social Responsibility Committee.
+- Review the relevance of its mandate and assess its effectiveness and performance, as often as deemed useful, in collaboration with the Governance and Customer Experience Committee

-Perform all other mandates assigned by the Board of Directors.
+- Carry out all other mandates assigned by the Board